 Numbers will be provided for both the 10km and junior races and will not be posted out so will need to be collected prior to the start of the race.

-Runners will have the opportunity to collect their numbers before the day of the race on Tuesday 15th May 2018 at Woodbridge Library between 6:30pm and 7:30pm.
+Runners will have the opportunity to collect their numbers before the day of the race and details of this will follow.
 If you do collect your bib early please make sure that you don’t fold it as this can damage the timing chip and please remember to bring it with you on race day as we are unable to provide replacements.

 Otherwise, numbers can be collected on the day of the race from the Seckford Theatre within the Woodbridge School site anytime between 9:30am and 11:45am.
 Please look up your race number online or look at the boards in the entrance to the Theatre before coming to the desks to collect your number.

 Please fill in requested information on the back of your race bib in case of a medical emergency.